farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > ### Projects and Complications
 >
-> Use these Clocks when a player has a long-term project or when the GM inflicts a complication as a `Consequence`.
+> Use these Clocks when a player has a long-term project or when the GM inflicts a complication as a `consequence`.

 ## Doing Things